Skip to content

 Statistics Panel

-The Statistics Panel, located on the right, provides detailed information about the network and its components:
+The Statistics Panel, located on the right, provides detailed information about the network and its components.
+It is divided into five collapsible sections, each with a ▾/▴ toggle header that expands or collapses that section independently:

-• Displays overall statistics like node count, edge count, density, and network type (directed or undirected).
+• NETWORK — overall statistics: node count, edge count, density, network type (directed/undirected).

-This panel dynamically updates as you interact with the network, offering real-time insights into your data.
+The panel updates dynamically as you interact with the network.

 Example of Statistics Panel